Nikola2444/RISC-V-vector-processor/README.md

 git clone https://github.com/riscv-collab/riscv-gnu-toolchain
 ```
-Go into cloned directory and Folow the steps provided in its README file.
+Go into cloned directory and folow the steps provided in its README file.

 After everything has been installed you can go into RISCV-GCC-compile-scripts directory
 rewrite assembly.s file (write your own assembly instructions) and compile them